jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

 # LogRhythm SmartResponse Plugin for JIRA Service Desk integration: A basic developt guide.

-The main target of this basic guide, is tho show how to developt a SmartResponse integrated with an external tool (JIRA).
-As you know there is an excelent and complete **Develop SmartResponse Plugins Guide**.
+The main target of this basic guide, is to show how to develop a SmartResponse integrated with an external tool (JIRA).
+As you know there is an excellent and complete **Develop SmartResponse Plugins Guide**.
 This plugin is written in PowerShell.

 ## What does the SmartResponse plugin do?

-When the SmartResponse is triggered, it takes the Alarm Id and Alarm Rule Name params and create an issue into the JIRA Service Desk, using a dedicated project to group all the LogRhyrhtm issues.
+When the SmartResponse is triggered, it takes the Alarm Id and Alarm Rule Name params and creates an issue into the JIRA Service Desk, using a dedicated project to group all the LogRhyrhtm issues.

 ## Requirements: